efc8d/ed/_texts/inaugural.md

 <p class="numbers">[63–73]</p>

 which will conduce to their temporal & eternal peace—I most earnestly supplicate that Almighty God, to whose holy keeping I commend my dearest Country, will never offer so fair an inheritance to become a prey to avar [NcD: Rolfe Smith Saunders Papers, Autograph Album]

+[^fn]:

+The annotations to this document, and any other modern editorial content, are copyright © The Rector and Visitors of the University of Virginia.
+All rights reserved.